Academic Support Program

 • Third Meeting: Pre-final check-in or check-in before the Pass/Fail/Withdrawal deadline

-How can I get off probation?
+How can I get off academic concern?

 • Not receiving a grade lower than a C or receiving a grade of I, P, or W for any class.